 - Just watching the icebergs when there was nothing better to do

-On the way to the Falkland islands the famous Drake Passage decided to show us its best.
-We got caught into a pretty good storm with winds exceeding 60 knots and waves 8-9 meters high (according to the captain).
+On the way to the Falkland Islands, the famous Drake Passage decided to show us its best.
+We got caught in a pretty good storm with winds exceeding 60 knots and waves 8-9 meters high (according to the captain).

 Our Antarctica trip ended on the Falkland Islands (or Islas Malvinas).
 In Argentina, there are signs saying ‘Las Malvinas son Argentinas”.
 In the gift shops in Port Stanley there are “keep calm” stickers not agreeing with it.

-During one of the walking tours in Buenos Aires, our guide said that most of the people still think the islands belong to Argentina.
-I don’t know what the Argentinians are smoking, but the Falklands look British, feel British, even smell British.
+During one of the walking tours in Buenos Aires, our guide said that most people still think the islands belong to Argentina.
+I don’t know, but the Falklands look British, feel British, and even smell British.

 There is a Land Rover Defender in front of almost every house.

 The entire trip was an amazing experience.
-At the end, we looked at each other and said “Wow, it was great we did it”.
+In the end, we looked at each other and said “Wow, it was great we did it”.

 Your best decision ever?
 Preeti was wondering how you are going to manage to sit at your office desk after all your adventures.